Food sovereignty & Food Security

-Lindros strives for the best solutions to take us into a sustainable future, Food Sovereignty is a path to that future
+Lindros strives for the best solutions to take us into a sustainable future following the 7th Generation Principle

 Food security is part of the section 27 Constitutional rights in South Africa.
 On these rights, the Constitution states that every citizen has the right to have access to sufficient food and water, and that “the state must by legislation and other measures, within its available resources, avail to progressive realization of the right to sufficient food.

 The World Food Summit of 1996 defined food security as existing “when all people at all times have access to sufficient, safe, nutritious food to maintain a healthy and active life”.
 Commonly, the concept of food security is defined as including both physical and economic access to food that meets people’s dietary needs as well as their food preferences.